What is Distributed SQL?

 Google Cloud Spanner

-Spanner is Google’s globally-distributed SQL database that powers much of its business-critical properties such as AdWords, Apps, GMail and more.
-Google had been building Spanner starting 2007 first as a transactional key-value store and then as a SQL database.
+Spanner is Google’s globally-distributed SQL database that powers much of its business-critical properties such as AdWords, Apps, Gmail, and more.
+Google had been building Spanner starting in 2007 first as a transactional key-value store and then as a SQL database.
 A subset of the Spanner system was made publicly available in 2017 on the Google Cloud Platform as a proprietary managed service called Google Cloud Spanner.
 Cloud Spanner offers a proprietary SQL API that is neither compatible with any other open source SQL database nor does it support traditional relational data modeling constructs such as foreign key constraints.
 However, using Google’s proprietary TrueTime atomic clock, Spanner is able to guarantee an isolation level called External Consistency that is even stricter than Serializability.

 PingCap’s TiDB, a MySQL-compatible distributed database built on TiKV, takes design inspiration from Google Spanner and Apache HBase.
-While its sharding and replication architecture are similar to that of Spanner, it follows a very different design for multi-shard transactions.
+While its sharding and replication architecture is similar to that of Spanner, it follows a very different design for multi-shard transactions.
 As described in “Implementing Distributed Transactions the Google Way: Percolator vs. Spanner”, TiDB uses Google Percolator as the inspiration for its multi-shard transaction design.
 This choice essentially makes TiDB unfit for deployments with geo-distributed writes since the majority of transactions in a random-access OLTP workload will now experience high WAN latency when acquiring a timestamp from the global timestamp oracle running in a different region.
 Additionally, TiDB lacks support for critical relational data modeling constructs such as foreign key constraints and Serializable isolation level.

-CockroachDB, a PostgreSQL-compatible distributed database built using Raft and RocksDB, is inspired by Google Spanner as far as sharding, replication and distributed transactions are concerned.
+CockroachDB, a PostgreSQL-compatible distributed database built using Raft and RocksDB, is inspired by Google Spanner as far as sharding, replication, and distributed transactions are concerned.
 The API layer is a reimplementation of the PostgreSQL query layer resulting in loss of functional depth.
-For example, partial indexes, stored procedures and triggers are not supported.
+For example, partial indexes, stored procedures, and triggers are not supported.
 Additionally, CockroachDB recently gave up its open source roots by relicensing the core database under the proprietary source-available BSL 1.0 license that restricts freedom of use.
 Last but not least, advanced features such as distributed backups and change data capture are not even included in the freemium edition and require a commercial license.